Piroxicam (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you have kidney disease, liver disease, asthma, bleeding problems, or heart or circulation problems (including heart failure or high blood pressure).
-Tell your doctor if you smoke, drink alcohol, or have a history of ulcers or other stomach problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, asthma, bleeding problems, heart failure, high blood pressure, other heart or circulation problems, or stomach ulcers or bleeding.

 - This medicine may cause the following problems:

-- Higher risk of blot clots, heart attack, or stroke
+- Increased risk of blot clots, heart attack, or stroke

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.